 No!
 All veterinary care is paid for by P.A.W.S.
 P.A.W.S.
 We will also provide you with food, litter, a carrier, as well as any other supplies or equipment you need for your foster pet.

 It's impossible to predict how long an animal will remain in foster care.
 Some pets are adopted within 24 hours of becoming available.
 Others wait years for a home.
 P.A.W.S. does not euthanize an animal for taking too long to be adopted.
 If you cannot commit to this kind of unpredictable long-term care, we still need your help!
 You can pet-sit for a week or a weekend for another foster family who is going on vacation.
 Perhaps you can care for a mama cat and her litter until the kittens are weaned.
 Maybe you are set up to care for a dog who is undergoing heartworm treatment and needs to be away from the excitement of other dogs.
 Just let us know what you can commit to.

 This is the most common question we are asked.
 Getting attached to your foster pet is normal.
 After all, we do this because we love animals!
 The answer is simple.
 It saves lives!
 It is hard to say goodbye to a pet we've fallen in love with, but the alternative is even sadder.
 We get the satisfaction of helping a previously lost or unwanted animal find a loving forever home.
 That makes it all worth it.
 The trick is to get attached with velcro and not glue.

 What if I get attached?

-If you do decide that you can't give up an animal, that's ok, too.
+If you do get attached and would like to adopt your foster animal, that's ok!
 Foster families can go through the adoption process and pay the adoption fee just like any other adopter.

 How do I become a pet foster?